jwds1978/jwds1978.github.io/_posts/2017-05-08-combat-ptsd-and-the-relevance-of-hypervigilance.md

   alt="" height="177" src="{{ site.uri.assets }}/blog/2017/05/08/combat-ptsd-and-the-relevance-of-hypervigilance/combat-ptsd_187x177.png"
   style="border: 0px; float: right; margin-bottom: 10px; margin-left: 10px;" width="187" />
 <p>
-  Firstly, let's get the definition out of the way&ellip;&nbsp; Hypervigilance is an enhanced state of sensory sensitivity, accompanied by an exaggerated intensity of behaviours, whose purpose is to detect threats.&nbsp; Although it may feel like paranoia, they're not the same thing.
+  Firstly, let's get the definition out of the way&hellip;&nbsp; Hypervigilance is an enhanced state of sensory sensitivity, accompanied by an exaggerated intensity of behaviours, whose purpose is to detect threats.&nbsp; Although it may feel like paranoia, they're not the same thing.
 </p>
 <p>